chinamike65/hugo-tuolesi/content/book3/book3en.md

 For ordinary people who have poor practice or have not studied Buddhism, death is the heaviest and most painful suffering, because at this time there is no certainty or support.

-However, if you can think of the Three Jewels of the Guru at this time, you will not be afraid and will not fall into the evil realm.
+However, if you can think of the Three Jewels of the Guru at this time, you will not be afraid and will not fall into the evil realms.

-(2) The difference between those who study Buddhism and do not study Buddhism at the end of life
+##### (2) The difference between those who study Buddhism and do not study Buddhism at the end of life

 Although people are bound to die, the time of death is different.

-Comparing those who study Buddhism and those who do not study Buddhism, at the time of death, there is the same difference between heaven and earth, and the difference is very large.
+Comparing those who study Buddhism and those who do not study Buddhism, at the time of death, the difference is like night and day, and the difference is very large.

 230